ybirader/first-commit/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/first_commit.
+Bug reports and pull requests are welcome on GitHub at https://github.com/ybirader/first_commit.

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+FirstCommit is released under the MIT License.